 Part 11: When will my case settle?

 Throughout the litigation process while we are working on your case we are working towards two things.
 First, we always prepare a case as if it is going to trial.
-We gather evidence and analyse your case as if it was to go to trial, so that if it does need to go to trial we are prepared to present your case to the Court.
+We gather evidence and analyze your case as if it was to go to trial so that if it does need to go to trial, we are prepared to present your case to the Court.
 We will discuss the trial process in our final post next week.
-Second, we analyse your case to see if we can settle it before proceeding to trial.
+Second, we analyze your case to see if we can settle it before proceeding to trial.

 Another way settlement discussions happen is when your lawyer prepares a settlement proposal and sends it to the lawyer and ICBC to review.
 The lawyer and ICBC then negotiate with offers being sent back and forth until an agreement is reached.